EffectOrientedProgramming/book/Chapters/05_Testing.md

 ```

 Notice the clarity of the failure report.
-It gives you all the information you need to see exactly what's happening.
+It gives all the information you need to see exactly what's happening.

 We've only shown a few combinations here.
 As an exercise, try adding others.